 On March 27, 2020, the President of the United States signed into law the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act").
 The CARES Act was enacted to provide economic relief to companies and individuals in response to the COVID-19 pandemic.
 Included in the CARES Act are tax provisions which increase allowable interest expense deductions for 2019 and 2020 and increase the ability for taxpayers to use net operating losses.
-While we do not expect these provisions to have a material impact on the Company's taxable income or tax liabilities, we continue to analyze the provisions of the CARES Act and related guidance as it is published.
+These provisions did not have a material impact on the Company's taxable income or tax liabilities.